 Pears: Pears can be stored for four to six months, depending on the variety, which suggests the potential for Ontario production to expand and supply more than 75% of consumption requirements for one-third of the year, or more.
 At this volume, Ontario growers would be supplying just under 25% of the Ontario market, a doubling of the current 12% share.

-Eggplant: A 25% expansion of eggplant production, to 1,694 tonnes, would account for just under 20% of estimated annual consumption in the province Using 6 tonnes of production per acre, the expansion is by 57 acres, with the expansion representing another $700,000 of farm value.
+Eggplant: A 25% expansion of eggplant production, to 1,694 tonnes, would account for just under 20% of estimated annual consumption in the province Using 6 tonnes of production per acre, the expansion is by 57 acres, with the expansion representing another $700,000 of farm-gate revenue.

 Garlic: This expansion opportunity requires approximately 1,000 additional acres of garlic from the 2018 acreage estimate of 783 planted acres.
-This expansion equals another $10 to $15 million in value at the farm level.
+This expansion equals another $10 to $15 million in farm-gate revenue.